 Extremely powerful magical items, such as the Orb of Zot, may actively resist the pull of this spell.

 Apportation is a level 1 Translocations spell which moves a targeted item in your line of sight toward your character.
-The distance you pull the item is determined by both your spell power and the mass of the object.
-The presence of monsters between you and the item has no impact on the spell's effect, and you can pull items over deep water and lava, but the spell will not function if the object would wind up dropping in as a result.
-Translucent walls will completely block your ability to affect an item, even though you can see it.
+The distance you pull the item is determined by your spell power.
+The presence of monsters between you and the item has no impact on the spell's effect, and you can pull items over deep water and lava, but the spell will not function if the object would drop in as a result.
+Physical obstacles, including iron grates, will completely block your ability to affect an item, even though you can see it.

-- If you cast it on a stack of items, it will only affect the top item in the stack.
-So long as that item moves, however, this will reveal the next item in the stack.
+- If you cast it on a stack of different items, it will only affect the top item in the stack.
+So long as that item moves, however, this will reveal the next item in the stack - however casting on multiple of the same stackable item eg. scrolls will move both as if there was only one.

-- Successfully apporting the Orb of Zot can make the Orb chamber significantly easier, but the Orb doesn't go without a fight; 1-in-3 attempts fail no matter what, every attempt causes the Orb to shriek louder than a scroll of noise, and it can only be moved a maximum of (spell power / 10) - 1 tiles per casting.
-On top of all that, it's rather heavy.
+- Successfully apporting the Orb of Zot can make the Orb chamber significantly easier - however 1-in-3 attempts fail, every attempt causes the Orb to shriek louder than a scroll of noise, and it can only be moved a maximum of (spell power / 10) - 1 tiles per casting.
+(The shriek can be beneficial as, as you're escaping with the Orb, monsters will be pulled to your old location as you escape instead of to your escape path.)

 - Grabbing runes without having to deal with all those inconveniently placed monsters.